 From ancient times to now, you can find dozens of examples of colonialism.
 Explore a few colonialism examples for each type.

-- The Dutch took control over South Africa by settling in the area and asserting their control over the indigenous groups.
+- settler colonialism - The Dutch took control of South Africa in the 17th century by settling in the area and asserting their control over the indigenous groups.
 To this day, many people in South Africa, called Afrikaners, are descended from Dutch settlers.

 Understanding Imperialism vs. Colonialism

-Imperialism and Colonialism might be used synonymously, but these two terms are not the same.
-Imperialism is the policy of taking over a nation, and colonialism is one way in which they take that nation over.
+Imperialism and colonialism might be used synonymously, but these two terms are not the same.
 Explore other interesting government topics by looking at examples of different types of democracy.